GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

 // @public (undocumented)
 export function RegexpFinder(this: RegExp[], item: RegExp): number;

-// Warning: (ae-missing-release-tag) "registerLocaleDateString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function registerLocaleDateString(timeFn: DateFunction, dateFn: DateFunction): void;

 // Warning: (ae-missing-release-tag) "throwNull" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function throwNull<T>(val: T): NonNullable<T>;

-// Warning: (ae-missing-release-tag) "timeHuman" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function timeHuman(d: Date): string;

-// Warning: (ae-missing-release-tag) "TimeoutError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class TimeoutError extends Error {
-    constructor(time: number, what?: string);
-}

 // Warning: (ae-missing-release-tag) "tryInspect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //